NEXT FIELD CAMP OFFERING SUMMER 2015

 During the Fairbanks portion we will use facilities at the UAF Department of Geology and Geophysics for the preparation of field reports.
 We will travel to the Alaska Range sites in UAF vans.
 Meals will be provided while in Denali Park/Alaska Range.
 We will then travel to Sheep Mountain on the Glenn Highway and fly from there to Limestone Gap on a chartered bush plane.
 Office tents, a cook tent and meals will be provided during the Limestone Gap portion of camp, with students staying in their own personal tents.
 After the Limestone Gap project, students will travel in UAF vans to finish their projects at UAF.

-This includes undergraduate tuition of eight credits (in-state and out-of-state are the same) and Geology department fees ($3,850), accident insurance (mandatory for remote field locations - $140) and all transportation to field sites.
+This includes undergraduate tuition of eight credits (in-state and out-of-state are the same) and Geology department fees ($3,850 - 2013 rate), accident insurance (mandatory for remote field locations - $140 - 2013 rate) and all transportation to field sites.
 Each student must provide proof that they have medical insurance coverage.
 Meals and housing while in Fairbanks are the students' responsibility and can be arranged through UAF Residence Life.
 Three meals per day will be provided by a camp cook while in the field.
 Students must bring their own tent, sleeping bag and personal gear.
 The Geology department will provide a cook, cook tent, and office tents while in the field.

 The form is designed to allow you to type in all the required information.
 After you type in your information, print the form, sign your name, and fax or deliver to the department office.

 *Non-UAF Students ONLY : Give the evaluation form to a professor who has agreed to serve as a reference for you, and ask them to fax or mail their evaluation to the department.
 Any questions?
-E-mail Ellen Craig at email@example.com
+E-mail Jochen Mezger at firstname.lastname@example.org

 These forms are in Adobe pdf format